Live Chat

 - Widget fallback: If a handoff was already in progress, the widget shows a styled email button with mailto: link

-Make sure to configure the Human Handoff Email in your chatbot's Personality settings.
+Make sure to configure the Human Handoff Email in your chatbot's Restrictions tab.
 This is the fallback address shown when no agents are available.

 Team Coordination